VarshaSinghIIT/Option3/_members/anne-chovie.md

   github: anne-chovie
 ---

-Anne is a good dog.
+Sakshi is a good bitch.
-She studied at the University of Good Dogs.
+She studied at the University of Pune.
-She likes pets, walkies, and treats.
+She likes treats.